v2sCollections/City-of-Dreams/README.md

 - Water.
 - Food.

-⛔ Note that some of these will eat your VRAM i recommend a min 8 GB GPU but even then depending on your settings vanilla cyberpunk will eat 8gb.
+⛔ Note that some of these will eat your VRAM I recommend a min 8 GB GPU but even then depending on your settings vanilla cyberpunk will eat 8 GB.
 If you notice stuttering or any texture issues then disable a few of the (surfaces mods) in vortex.

 You can use my 4k add-on graphics pack [HERE](https://next.nexusmods.com/cyberpunk2077/collections/9uzsfp) **(This is for high-end** systems only 16 GB Vram+)